crypt0rr/kb/content/tools/framework/impacket/getuserspn-py/index.md

   -no-pass              don't ask for password (useful for -k) -k                    Use Kerberos authentication.
 Grabs credentials from ccache file (KRB5CCNAME) based on target parameters.
 If valid credentials cannot be found, it will use the ones specified in the command line
-  -aesKey hex key       AES key to use for Kerberos Authentication (128 or 256 bits) -dc-ip ip address     IP Address of the domain controller.
+  -aesKey hex key       AES key to use for Kerberos Authentication (128 or 256 bits)

+connection:
+  -dc-ip ip address     IP Address of the domain controller.
 If ommited it use the domain part (FQDN) specified in the target parameter.
 Ignoredif -target-domain is specified.
+  -dc-host hostname     Hostname of the domain controller to use.
+If ommited, the domain part (FQDN) specified in the account parameter will be used
 ```

 ## Examples